Set-Conditional Set Generation for Particle Physics: Results

 In Figure~\ref{fig:conditional_cardinality}, we compare the learned cardinality distributions as a function of the truth cardinality $p(N_R|N_T)$.
-Both models broadly reproduce the target, however, the GNN+SA achieves better modelling at lower cardinalities.
-In Figure~\ref{fig:conditional_mean} we compare the per-particle mean reconstructed momentum in bins of truth-momentum.
-In the ground truth reconstruction, the distribution of reconstructed momenta is as expected centered around the true momenta, with the width reflecting the variance of the noise model and a residual variance contributed to the finite size bin-width in the conditional feature $\mathbf{t}$.
-Here we can see that while the GNN+SA model does not fully match the ground truth it performs markedly better than the cVAE model.
+Both models broadly reproduce the target with a slightly better performance achieved by GNN+SA, as seen from table~\ref{tab:metrics}.
+In Figure~\ref{fig:conditional_mean}, we compare the per-particle mean reconstructed momentum in bins of truth-momentum.
+In the ground truth reconstruction, the distribution of reconstructed momenta is as expected, centred around the true momenta, with the width reflecting the variance of the noise model and a residual variance contributed to the finite size bin-width in the conditional feature $\mathbf{t}$.
+Here, we can see that while the GNN+SA model does not fully match the ground truth, it performs markedly better than the cVAE model.
 The high variance of the cVAE model indicates that it does not model the mean of the reconstructed particle distributions correctly.
+In Figure~\ref{fig:conditional_var}, the same analysis is performed for the variance of the reconstructed feature distribution and compared to the underlying ground-truth noise model that was applied to the truth particles.
+Here, the difference between the two models becomes even more apparent: Whereas the GNN+SA model does track the ground truth model, albeit with a degree of under-estimation and increased variance at high momenta, the cVAE model does not manage to correctly capture the momentum dependence of the resolution to a satisfying degree.
+The failures of the cVAE model are apparent in the representative truth event shown in Figure~\ref{fig:event_display}.
+Comparing the results in Figure~\ref{fig:1d_pt} and Figures \ref{fig:conditional_distributions} underlines the importance of a detailed study of the learned set-valued distribution -- which is first done in this work -- as mismodelling may not be apparent from marginal distributions alone.
+Finally, we present a metric that aims to distil the interplay between multi-particle correlation as well as the shifts in the mean and variance modeling observed in the previous section into a single number.